One Heart Many Lives

 The One Heart Many Lives kaupapa has been passed back to whānau ora collectives, health providers and communities to lead.

-The kaupapa of One Heart Many Lives initiative is to increase the survival rate of Māori and Pacific Island men.
+The kaupapa of One Heart Many Lives initiative is to increase the survival rate of Māori and Pacific Peoples' men.
 These men die in their 30s, 40s and 50s, leaving behind young families and affecting whole communities.
 When people are affected by heart disease this has wide reaching consequences for whānau and friends.
 One heart can affect many lives.

 One Heart Many Lives was first run as a pilot in Gisborne and Porirua, called ’Take Control of your Cholesterol'.